Cemal Gürsel: Military career

-Cemal Gürsel attended the Turkish Military College and graduated in 1929 as a staff officer.
+Gürsel attended the Turkish Military College and graduated in 1929 as a staff officer.
 He was promoted colonel in 1940.
 He was made a brigadier general in 1946 and made commander of the 65th Division.
 He was later the commander of the 12th Division, the 18th Corps commander, and commander of the 2nd Interior Tasks District.
 Made Lieutenant general in 1953, was general in 1957, being appointed Commander of 3rd Army.
 Service included chief of intelligence, and he was appointed as the Commander of Land Forces in 1958 when he was commanding an army.